rubenmathew24/CS445-FinalProject/README.md

 ## How to use

+### Use GPU
+GPU usage for the easyocr package is turned off unless manually turned on.
+You can go into app.py and manually flip the variable to USE_GPU to enable it.

+### Ways of running

+We have two ways of running the program.

+#### Single File
-Run the main.py file with the image you want to analyze as an argument.
+Run the app.py file with the image you want to analyze as an argument.
 It will print the detected card, and it's currrent value in USD.

 For example: